gleam-lang/gleam/docs/architecture.md

 containing various types of comments plus empty lines.

 Currently this means that parsing is tightly coupled with the AST structure.
-This might prove inflexible when creating tools such as a Gleam LSP.

 **Architecture Invariant**: parsing may fail, the output is in `Result<T, Error>` form.

+**API Boundary**: high-level operations on code, such as formatting, begin here.

 ### `erl`